Brooks Newmark: Business interests

-Newmark was vice president in the International Division of Shearson Lehman Brothers from 1984 to 1987, a managing director of Newmark Brothers Ltd, a corporate finance advisory company, from 1988 to 1993, and then a director of Stellican Ltd from 1993 to 1998.
-From 1998 to 2005, Newmark was a senior partner at Apollo Management (UK) LP, an international private equity firm.
+Newmark was Vice President in the International Division of Shearson Lehman Brothers from 1984 to 1987, a Managing Director of Newmark Brothers Ltd, a corporate finance advisory company, from 1988 to 1993, and then a Director of Stellican Ltd from 1993 to 1998.
+From 1998 to 2005, Newmark was a Senior Partner at Apollo Management (UK) LP, an international private equity firm.

 He was a director of Telesis Management Ltd and AAA MIP Limited.
 He has been a director of Connaught Brown since 2015 and a director of the Catholic Herald since 2016 among other appointments.

 Parliamentary career

 Newmark contested Newcastle Central in 1997, and Braintree in 2001.
 He was elected as the Member of Parliament for Braintree (in mid Essex) in the 2005 general election over the Labour incumbent, Alan Hurst, and was re-elected in 2010 with a greater majority.

 He served as a Government Whip for Office of the Deputy Prime Minister, Department for International Development, Department for Business, and Innovation & Skills.
 In opposition, Newmark served as the Foreign Affairs Whip (2009–10) and Treasury Whip (2007—08).
 Newmark had previously served as a Member of the Treasury Select Committee (2006—07) and the Science & Technology Select Committee (2005—07).
 Newmark was re-elected onto the Treasury Select Committee in 2012 after 5 years in the Whips' Office.
 In mid July 2014, Newmark was appointed as the Minister for Civil Society, in the Cabinet Office.
 In response to a question, following his first public speech in that role, he said that charities should "stick to their knitting" and "keep out of the realm of politics".
 It was later argued that these quotations were taken out of context, and in fact suggested that politicians should support charities, but not interfere.

 During his time as an MP, Newmark co-founded and co-chaired Women2Win, an organisation established to encourage women into politics and public service.
 He also co-founded the Million Jobs Campaign to address the need for more to be done regarding youth unemployment.

 Newmark resigned as Minister for Civil Society on 27 September 2014, a day before the Conservative Party Conference in Birmingham.
-David Cameron accepted Newmark's resignation following allegations, published by the Sunday Mirror, that he had been sexting with a ‘female party activist’ who was in fact a male undercover reporter who was posing as a female to deliberately target Newmark, having failed with various other male MPs, over social media.
+David Cameron accepted Newmark's resignation following a sting operation by the Sunday Mirror, which resulted in Newmark texting with a ‘female party activist’ who was, in fact, a male undercover reporter, posing as a female to deliberately target Newmark, having failed with various other male MPs, over social media.

 Fellow Conservative MP Mark Pritchard announced that he would make a formal complaint against the newspaper saying that "questionable techniques" had been involved in the paper's report.
 An IPSO investigation later cleared the Sunday Mirror of any wrongdoing in an announcement that came three weeks after the regulator was formed.
 Following a new "text-and-tell story" in October 2014 involving a young mother, Newmark announced he would not seek re-election to Parliament in the forthcoming general election.